“One screaming face among so many screaming faces?”

 Season D is a mixed bag, but Lynda Bellingham has fun in ‘Headhunter’ as she is bear hugged to death by the android.
 In ‘Assassin’, Caroline Holdaway performs a very memorable death scene as Piri is bitten by her own pet.
 It almost feels meta; like an actor demonstrating how to act out a O.T.T theatrical death.
 The director has to take the blame here, although I am secretly quite fond of it.

-Equally distinctive are Roy Boyd’s grand gestures as Viktors Ritelis directs a handheld camera around a four walled set in ‘Warlord’.
+Equally distinctive is Roy Boyd’s grand gestures as Viktors Ritelis directs a handheld camera around a four walled set in ‘Warlord’.
 As good and innovative at it is, I think that Finn’s death in the air lock is the winner by a nose – his facial features stretched and screams double tracked.
 It’s well executed technically, and timed brilliantly.

 The death that screams comeuppance.